billw2/rpi-clone/README.md

 + If PARTUUID is used in fstab and cmdline.txt, those files will be edited to use the PARTUUID of the destination SD card.
 The SD card will bootable when plugged in to the SD card slot.
-+ If fstab and cmdline.txt use device names (mmcblk0), then no edits are necessary and the card will be bootable when plugged into a SD card slot.
++ If fstab and cmdline.txt use device names (mmcblk0), then rpi-clone does need to edit and the card will be bootable when plugged into a SD card slot.
 ```
 pi@rpi0: $ sudo rpi-clone sdb